 Year 3 Study

-Did you know that all 16-18 year olds are entitled to three years’ worth of funding to gain further education qualifications?
-Petroc is offering a range of one-year courses specifically designed to make the most of this third year of funding.
+Some students can't wait to head off to university, start work, or take a gap year when they are 18, but for others, an extra year at home whilst further developing their skills, is a welcome opportunity.
+You may not be aware that all 16-18 year olds are entitled to three years’ worth of funding to gain further education qualifications.
+Petroc is pleased to be offering a range of one-year courses specifically designed to make the most of this third year of funding.
 These courses are suitable if you have completed yout two-year Level 3 qualification and would like to gain additional skills and qualifications.
 Find out more.

 Apprentices will continue to be supported in developing their knowledge through online learning and assessment.
 We are advising that apprentices use any break in learning to continue studying towards their occupational standard.
 For more information, please read the full-time learner FAQs or view the updates on our apprenticeship page.